The Bristal Assisted Living Blog

 Letchworth State Park

-Situated on the western outskirts of the Finger Lakes region of New York, Letchworth State Park is one of the most scenic parks on the east coast.
-The Genesee River runs through the park – creating a gorge that has earned Letchworth the nickname “The Grand Canyon of the East.”
+Situated on the western outskirts of the Finger Lakes region of New York, Letchworth State Park is one of the most scenic parks on the East Coast.
+The Genesee River runs through the park, creating a gorge that has earned Letchworth the nickname “The Grand Canyon of the East.”

 If the gorge and river aren’t enough to entice you, the park also boasts numerous waterfalls, including the scenic Upper Falls, Middle Falls, and Lower Falls.
 A dense forest of maple, hickory, hemlock, and beech blankets both sides of the gorge and offers leaf-peepers breathtaking views during the fall.